FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 you may redistribute this code & even edit it, i only ask that you credit me for the code!

+{Contacting}

+if you'd like to contribute/ help with this project then feel free! my discord is: freneticfurry    im very active and will most likely respond decently quickly! so dont feel shy to send a quick dm as im always down for a chat

 {Support}

 if you'd like to support my random shananagains then feel free! https://www.patreon.com/freneticfurry